-3.4 Anti-corruption Governance
+3.4 Operation Based on Integrity and Anti-corruption

-The Group has zero tolerance for any violation of professional conduct and business ethics, and strictly prohibits all forms of illegal acts such as bribery, extortion, fraud and money laundering.
+Anti-corruption and anti-bribery are important principles that we firmly implement.
+The Group is committed to establishing corporate culture of integrity and transparency to ensure that our business operations comply with ethical and legal requirements.
+We strictly prohibits all forms of illegal acts such as bribery, extortion, fraud and money laundering.
 The Group strictly complies with laws and regulations such as the Criminal Law of the People's Republic of China, Anti-Money Laundering Law of the People's Republic of China, Anti-Unfair Competition Law of the People's Republic of China.
-In order to prevent fraud, strengthen governance and internal control, and reduce the risks of the Group, we have developed policies and processes such as "Anti-fraud and Anti-corruption Policy", "Interest Conflict Policy" and "Reporting Policies and Processes" to urge all relevant personnel to strictly comply with relevant laws and regulations, professional ethics and standards and the Company's rules and regulations, and establish a good atmosphere of honesty and integrity.
+In order to prevent fraud, strengthen governance and internal control, and reduce the risks of the Group, we have developed policies and processes such as "Anti-fraud and Anti-corruption Policy", "Interest Conflict Policy" and "Reporting Policies and Processes".
+We actively drive all employees to strictly comply with relevant laws and regulations, professional ethics and standards and the Company's rules and regulations, and take the establishment of a good atmosphere of integrity as our direction of efforts.
+We strengthen governance and internal control, reduce the Group's risks, and standardize conduct of operation to ensure the realization of our business goals, attain sustainable, stable and healthy development, and protect the legitimate rights and interests of the Group and Shareholders.